Tag Archives: Ike Barinholtz

 Will Smith, Noomi Rapace and Joel Edgerton’s new movie, Bright is directed by David Ayer and set in a world where mystical creatures live side by side with humans.

 I’m going to think positively about this movie for three reasons.
 The first two being that the story is intriguing and this trailer looks promising, even though it shows very little.
-Lastly, Ayer’s last movie (Suicide Squad (2016) was far from great but he did make several before that which are still celebrated today; Fury (2014), Training Day (2001) and End Of Watch (2012) to name just three.
+Lastly, Ayer’s last movie (Suicide Squad (2016) was far from great but he did make several before that are still celebrated today; Fury (2014) and End Of Watch (2012), to name just two.

 And there I was thinking that orcs only existed in Warcraft (2016)